yjg30737/onepiece-database/README.md

 * PyQt5 (for GUI)
 * pandas (for converting)
 * Scrapy (for getting the data from the site)
+* psutil (for getting the process id to show the log)

 ## How to Install
 1. git clone ~